Having absolutely loved Philips’ first OLED TV, the 55POS9002, we had high expectations indeed for its successor, the 55OLED803.

 And content from Google Play Movies & TV plays in 4K but without HDR, despite labelling to the contrary.
 This is an issue with Sony’s TVs too, though.
 At least Netflix and Amazon Prime Video are present in full 4K HDR, and the Philips’ array of other apps includes BBC iPlayer, Rakuten (up to 1080p), YouTube, Plex, VLC and Spotify.

-In terms of physical connections, there are four HDMI sockets, two USBs, an optical output and a headphone connection, plus one aerial connection and two for satellite.
+In terms of physical connections, there are four HDMI sockets (although only two are HDCP 2.2 compliant), two USBs, an optical output and a headphone connection, plus one aerial connection and two for satellite.
 It’s worth pointing out that the satellite tuner doesn’t support Freesat, so you instead get an unsorted and patchy selection of channels.

 Under the hood is Philips’ new P5 chip, which the company says brings benefits to colour, contrast, sharpness, motion, noise-reduction and upscaling, and also upconverts SDR content to HDR-like quality.
 Combined with the latest, LG-sourced OLED panel, which offers a 10 per cent increase in peak brightness over last year’s model and a more advanced pixel arrangement, that should make for a very impressive picture.